MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 doing to improve outcomes.
 By transparently surfacing lessons learned, we can grow together rather than defaulting to fixed mindset triggers that cause defensiveness.
-In the **Take one step forward** phase, teams commit to when they will check in again, signaling this initial chat is not the end of the conversation.
+In the **Take one step forward** phase, teams commit to when they check in again, signaling an initial chat is not the end of the conversation.

 ### Create an agile, continuous improvement mindset